CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-flow-debugger-from-backup.md

 ---
-title: "Recover Flow Debugger From Scheduled Backup"
+title: "Recover Flow Debugger from Scheduled Backup"
-linkTitle: "Recover Flow Debugger From Scheduled Backup"
+linkTitle: "Recover Flow Debugger from Scheduled Backup"
 description: "Instructions to recover the Flow Debugger from scheduled backups."
 weight: 30
 ---